 Ask anyone who lives in San Antonio, and they’ll tell you the city is absolutely packed with incredible pizza options.
-The hard part about choosing the best pizza in San Antonio is navigating your way through the many styles of pizza - from NY to Neapolitan, Detroit style to giant 42-inch pies (no, really!!)
+The hard part about choosing the best pizza San Antonio has to offer is navigating your way through the many styles of pizza - from NY to Neapolitan, Detroit style to giant 42-inch pies (no, really!!)
 San Antonio is making a name for itself as a pizza destination in the United States.

 Whether it’s your first time in the Alamo City or you’re a longtime resident, consider this your ultimate guide to navigating the San Antonio pizza scene.